 The red on white decal is a replacement decal.

-The -‘C’AA series was skipped because it was used for Combination plates.
+The -‘C’AA series were skipped because it was used for Combination plates.

 The very first plate in my collection.